eth-easl/dandelion_sosp_ae/README.md

 Consequently you will need a cloudlab account to get access to the resources.

 We recommend Ubuntu 22.04: its apt repos still have python3.10 available, which is required by one of the dependencies.
+If you are not on Ubuntu 22.04, you can use a [container](container.md).

 Make sure your ssh agent is running and has access to your ssh keys.
 Start it: